Clusters

 EPOSS Cluster (Wetherby, Boston Spa and Villages West and South)

-The EPOSS Cluster is a small team of targeted services to support children and families who attend our Cluster schools.
+The EPOSS Cluster is a small team that supports children and families in our cluster schools.
+We provide targeted help when extra support is needed.

-If your child or family may need additional support the cluster will find the best way to do this as quickly as possible via a coordinate programme of support.
+If your child or family needs extra support, we will work with you and your school to find the best way to help.
+We aim to do this as quickly as possible through a coordinated plan.

 Garforth Cluster